Kirby Puckett: Legacy

 The Twins retired Puckett's number 34 in 1997.
 In 2001 balloting, he was elected to the Baseball Hall of Fame in his first year of eligibility.
 In 1999, he ranked Number 86 on The Sporting News list of the 100 Greatest Baseball Players.

 In 1993, Puckett received the Branch Rickey Award for his lifetime of community service work.

 On April 12, 2010, a statue of Puckett was unveiled at the plaza of Target Field in Minneapolis.
 The plaza runs up against the stadium's largest gate, Gate 34, numbered in honor of Puckett.
 The statue, by sculptor Bill Mack, represents Puckett pumping his fist while running the bases after his winning home run in Game 6 of the 1991 World Series.

 At the time of his own retirement in 2016, longtime Boston Red Sox first baseman/designated hitter David Ortiz stated that he had used uniform number 34 with the Red Sox to honor Puckett's friendship with him.
-Ortiz began his MLB career with the Twins.
+Ortiz had begun his MLB career with the Twins.

 In 1997, Jim Souhan of the Star Tribune wrote: "What Puckett meant to the Twins transcended statistics, just as his fire-hydrant-shaped body often crested the Metrodome's centerfield fence.
 He overcame the limits of his short, squat body, and of his upbringing in the projects on Chicago's South Side, to demonstrate the joys that baseball can bring a player and a community".

 According to The New York Times, Puckett was known "for his sunny personality and his passion for baseball".
 The Star Tribune has stated that Puckett possessed a "blend of Hall of Fame skill and persistent joyfulness" that made him "perhaps the most popular athlete in Minnesota history".
-However, Puckett's reputation was affected by various incidents in his personal life following his retirement.
+However, Puckett's reputation was adversely affected by various off-the-field incidents that became public following his retirement.

 Personal life

 Puckett married his wife, Tonya, in 1986.
 The Pucketts had two children and divorced in 2002.

 Following his retirement, Puckett's weight increased to nearly 300 lbs.
 In March 2002, a woman filed for an order of protection against Puckett's wife, Tonya Puckett, claiming that Tonya had threatened to kill her over an alleged affair with Puckett.
 Later that same month, another woman asked for protection from Puckett himself, claiming in court documents that he had shoved her in his Bloomington condominium during the course of an 18-year relationship.

 In September 2002, Puckett was accused of groping a woman in a restaurant bathroom and was charged with false imprisonment, fifth-degree criminal sexual conduct, and fifth-degree assault.
 He was found not guilty on all counts.

-The March 17, 2003, edition of Sports Illustrated included an article by columnist Frank Deford entitled "The Rise and Fall of Kirby Puckett".
+The March 17, 2003, issue of Sports Illustrated included an article by columnist Frank Deford entitled "The Rise and Fall of Kirby Puckett".
 The article contrasted Puckett's private life with his public image.
 Deford reported that Tonya Puckett alleged that Puckett had physically abused her and threatened to kill her on multiple occasions.
 He also reported that Puckett had engaged in multiple adulterous relationships.